 A bipartisan bill ASPIRE TPS Act 2017 (H.R.
 4384) by Rep. Yvette Clarke (D-NY) codifies TPS and gives a provisional status lasting 6 years and LPR only if the person shows extreme hardship.

 The legislations that allow for LPR status for all - American Promise Act of 2017 (H.R.
 4253) American Promise Act by Rep. Nydia Velazquez (D-NY) and the SECURE Act (S. 2144) by Sen. Van Hollen (D-MD).

-As we fight for DREAM Act, we must commit to fighting for permanent solutions for TPS as the decisions for 4 countries loom in 2018.
+As we fight for DREAM Act, we must commit to fighting for permanent solutions for TPS as the decisions for 3 countries loom for the rest of 2018.
 We must appeal to the new DHS Secretary Kirstjen Nielsen who does not seem to be on board with continuing the program.

 NO change must be made to TPS and no more terminations until a legislative solution is achieved.